cvent/lounge/README.md

 **Document keys**

-By defualt schemas come with an `id` property as the document key, and the automatically generated value will be a [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier) using [node-uuid](https://www.npmjs.com/package/node-uuid) `v4()` function.
-This should be most practical and most appropriate in a lot of cases.
+By default schemas come with an `id` property as the document key, and the automatically generated value will be a [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier) using [node-uuid](https://www.npmjs.com/package/node-uuid) `v4()` function.
+This should be most practical and appropriate in a lot of cases.
 Alternatively you can specify explicit key properties:

 ```js